-You continue pushing and after exerting a great amount of effort, the flywheel completes a full rotation.
-You push some more and the flywheel begins to move faster, completing a second rotation.
-You continue pushing and the flywheel builds up speed, rotating ever faster.
+You persistently push with a considerable amount of effort, and eventually, the flywheel completes a full rotation.
+You continue pushing, and the flywheel starts to move faster, completing another rotation.
+With persistent effort, the flywheel steadily gains momentum, rotating at an ever-increasing speed.

 At a certain point, your efforts are rewarded as the momentum of the flywheel takes over and it begins moving forward under its own steam.
 At this point, your job becomes easier even as the flywheel moves faster.